 If you’re wondering who your competitors are, what their local SEO strategies are, and if there’s a gap in the market for you to exploit, then you’ve come to the right place.

 In this overview, we’re to show you how to use BrightLocal’s tools to map your competitive landscape and pinpoint opportunities for growth.

-The four BrightLocal tools to help you crush your competitors are:
+The five BrightLocal tools to help you crush your competitors are:

 - Google My Business Audit